This post is a documentation I’ve written for myself for securely set up a new Raspberry Pi. Hopefully it’s some use to someone else as well.

 Initial configuration

-Configure settings by running sudo raspi-config
+Configure settings by running sudo raspi-config and set (at least):

 - Hostname